-The Arbutus Folk School mission is to ‘Enrich lives and build community through joyful, hands-on learning with master artisans.”
+Welcome to Arbutus Folk School!
+Our mission is to enrich lives and build community through experiential learning in arts, craft, and culture.

 Depending on the subject, our classes will vary in length, number of students and cost.
 Some classes may be taught in a single session or some may meet several times a week for several months.